-How does that compare to recessions since then?
+How does that compare to past recessions?
 During the financial crisis of 2008, economic growth plummeted.
 But it never came close to the severity of the Great Depression.
 Although there were some steep downturns during a few quarters, there were no years where the economy contracted as severely as in the Great Depression.
-According to the GDP statistics, the economy contracted 0.3 percent in 2008.
+According to GDP annual statistics, the economy contracted 0.1 percent in 2008.
 In 2009, it shrank 2.5 percent.
 The lengths and severity of economic contractions differentiate a recession from a depression.

-In fact, the closest the country has come to a depression was right after World War II.
+In fact, the closest the country came to a depression was right after World War II.
 Economic engines struggled to readjust to peacetime production.
 The economy contracted four years in a row.

-Once the downward spiral of an economic depression takes hold, it is hard to stop.
-The "New Deal" created many government programs that briefly ended the Depression.
+Once the downward spiral of an economic depression takes hold, it's hard to stop.
+The 1933 "New Deal" created many government programs that briefly ended the Depression.
 But in 1936 Congress forced President Roosevelt to balance the budget and raise taxes.
-The Depression returned in 1937, sending unemployment into the double-digits until 1941, when the U.S. entry into World War II created defense-related jobs.
-Production capacity had declined during the Depression decade.
-Rebuilding for the war effort meant lots of job creation.
-That's because new capacity had to be built.
+The Depression returned in 1937, sending unemployment into the double-digits until 1941.
+The U.S. entry into World War II created defense-related jobs.
+Since production capacity had declined during the Depression decade, new capacity had to be built.